klee1611/klee1611.github.io/content/posts/c_c++_const_pointer_reference.en.md

 }
 ```

-**constant reference can only be read**.
+**A constant reference can only be read**.
-if the value of the variable it referenced to has be changed,
+If the value of the variable it references has been changed,
-it **can only change the value without that reference**.
+it **can only be changed without using that reference**.

 ## ``const`` and Pointer
-This one is complicated.
+This can be complicated.

-But we can use the position of ``const`` to remember which one ``const`` is decorating:
+However, we can use the position of ``const`` to determine what it is modifying:

 ```cpp
 TYPE* const pNAME;  // 1